State Income Taxes in North Carolina

 In addition to the corporate tax, North Carolina has a Franchise Tax.
 The Franchise tax is assessed on both C Corps and S Corps.
 It is a minimum tax of .15% of asset values or $200.
 The asset values are based on the largest of either capital stock, appraised value of tangible property, or investment in tangible property.

-Like many states, North Carolina has multiple tax rates.
+Sales Tax – like many states, North Carolina has multiple tax rates.
 One at the state level and another at the local level.
 The state rate is 4.75% the average local rate is 2.22% (total average rate for North Carolina Sales Tax is 6.97%).

-The average property tax rate for residential property in the state of North Carolina is 0.85%.
+Property Taxes in North Carolina – the average property tax rate for residential property in the state of North Carolina is 0.85%.
 North Carolina has a low property tax per capita with collections being at only $974.
 This makes it a preferable place to own property.

 Unemployment taxes usually consist of three factors.
 They are the wage base, range of rates, number of schedules.
 Below is an outline of the three: